Generalized Gibbons-Werner method for stationary spacetimes: Conclusion

 \section{Conclusion}

 The application and development of the existing GW method for SAS spacetimes are impeded by two issues.
 Firstly, for certain spacetimes with singular behavior, the infinite integral region is ill-defined.
 Secondly, the computation involved is cumbersome.
 In this paper, we put forward a generalized GW method and the corresponding calculation formula to solve these issues.
 Specifically, with careful analysis to the integral of Gaussian curvature over the integral region and the integral of geodesic curvature along the auxiliary circular arc, we find that the radial coordinate of the auxiliary circular arc can be chosen arbitrarily.
 Hence the integral region without singular behavior can be constructed, and the ill-defined issue is solved.
 As for the complicated computation, based on the free choice of the auxiliary circular arc and the streamlining of the integral of geodesic curvature along the trajectory, we obtain a simplified formula, with which the deflection angle can be derived with few steps.
-Finally, to demonstrate the practical implementation of our method, we compute the deflection angle of particles in three different kinds of spacetimes.
-The results are consistent with those from existing works, thereby convincingly validating the effectiveness and superiority of our method.
+Finally, we compute the deflection angle of particles in Kerr spacetime and Kerr-like black hole in bumblebee gravity, the results are consistent with those from existing works, thereby convincingly validating the effectiveness and superiority of our method.
+Additionally, we present, for the first time, the deflection angle of particles for the rotating solution in conformal Weyl gravity.

 In summary, the generalized GW method offers a comprehensive framework for describing the GW method for various scenarios while also substantially optimizing the related calculation.
 We believe that our work will greatly facilitate the application of the GW method in astrophysics.